Updated on 4/13/2022

 There are two primary types of DBT: individual treatment and skills group.

-This form of treatment consists of one-on-one contact with a licensed and trained therapist and helps ensure that specific needs are being met over a set period of time.
-A therapist will help a patient stay motivated, apply dialectical behavioral therapy skills to situations happening in their daily life, and address issues that arise over the course of treatment.
+This form of treatment consists of one-on-one contact with a licensed and trained therapist and helps ensure that the client’s specific needs are being met over a set period of time.
+A DBT therapist will help a patient stay motivated, apply dialectical behavioral therapy skills to situations happening in their daily life, and address issues that arise over the course of treatment.
 Individual treatment generally takes place over the course of a year.

 Skills group treatment

-In either context, this form of therapy follows a consistent, four-stage approach to driving change.
+In either context, this form of group therapy follows a consistent, four-stage approach to driving change.
 First, therapists zero in on the most self-destructive behavior, such as self-harm, while gradually addressing quality-of-life skills such as emotional regulation, distress tolerance, and interpersonal effectiveness.
 At this point, a focus on improved relationships and self-esteem is brought into view.
 The final stage of DBT centers on promoting joy and connection to cap off treatment phases.

 Does Dialectical Behavioral Therapy Work?